 Diwali Gift Tradition

-The motive behind the tradition of exchanging Diwali Gifts is to accentuate the feeling of love and brotherhood in the society.
-Through gifts people convey their respect, good wishes, blessings, love and appreciation for a person and his family.
-As Diwali is a religious festival, sending Diwali Gifts also reflects one's prayers to the almighty for the prosperity and good health of the recipient.
-For this reason religious gifts like Lakshmi Ganesh coins, idols, puja thalis etc are quite popular on Diwali.
+The basic idea behind the tradition of exchanging Diwali Gifts is to accelerate the feeling of love, bonding, affection and appreciation.
+People convey their respect, good diwali wishes, blessings, love and appreciation for their dear ones through gifts.
+Since Diwali is a religious festival, sending Diwali Gifts also symbolises one's prayers to the almighty for the prosperity and well being of the recipient.

 Early Tradition of Exchanging Diwali Gifts